 Everyone loves a good story, it’s how we’re programmed as humans to respond.
-Stories help the audience pay attention and also help us remember things.
-Using stories in your presentation means the audience is more likely to engage with you and also remember your points once you’ve concluded.
-The story element, is split in half, as well as telling stories in your presentation, you want your actual presentation to act as a story in its own right.
+Using stories in your presentation means the audience is more likely to engage with you, this can also help in making you presentation more memorable.
+As well as telling stories in your presentation, you want your actual presentation to act as a story in its own right.

 6) Use your voice effectively

-It’s a common viewpoint that the spoken word is inefficient as a means of communication, but I don’t agree with this.
-I believe it’s better to have it backed up with visual aids but I don’t think there’s anything more powerful that someone’s true honest voice.
+It’s a common viewpoint that the spoken word is inefficient as a means of communication, I believe it’s better to have it backed up with visual aids but I don’t think there’s anything more powerful that someone’s honest voice.
 It’s like going back to broadcasting basics, you need to vary the speed in which you talk and emphasise change in tone and pitch to make your voice more interesting and to capture the audience’s attention.
 No-one wants to listen to a robot do they?

 7) Body language

-To go along with your fantastically interesting voice, you need the correct body language.
+As well as holding the audience's attention with your voice, you need the correct body language.
 It’s estimated over three quarters of communication is non-verbal, meaning your body language plays a crucial part to getting your message across.
 Make sure you are giving the right messages, avoid hands in pockets and crossed arms.
 Gestures should be open and confident, after all you want to be inviting people to listen to you.

 8) Arrive early

 There’s nothing worse than not being prepared and not having enough time to do something.
-Don’t be that person fumbling around with PowerPoint or trying to fix your technical features while people walking in.
+Don’t be that person fumbling around with PowerPoint while people are sat waiting.
 If you give yourself plenty of time and arrive early, you can get a feel for the room, run through your slideshow and fix any issues.
-If you are thoroughly prepared, chances are it will make your anxiety slowly disappear.
+If you are thoroughly prepared, you will inevitably feel more more relaxed.

 9) Get practice

-Practice makes perfect as we all know… if you practise you’re speaking skills regularly both in front of people and alone, it will only make you more confident.
-Even practising in front of the mirror, as stupid as it sounds, it can be a really good tool to practice with.
+Practice makes perfect as we all know… if you practice your speaking skills regularly both in front of people and alone, it will only make you more confident.
+Even practising in front of the mirror, as stupid as it sounds, can be a good way to analyse your body language.
 Get your friends and family to be the audience, and get feedback, you only have something to gain.

 10) Be professional and polite at all times

 It is very important to remain professional throughout your presentation.
 At the end when audience members give feedback, you should listen carefully and act appropriately.
-Even if the feedback is critical you must thank them for the feedback and keep to the high ground.
+Even if the feedback is critical you must thank them for the feedback.
 A true professional remains cool and in control at all times, it’s your reputation on the line, be gracious with even the most challenging of audiences.